blazium-engine/rune_docs/docs/rune-interface/localization.md

 "Project-Id-Version: RUNE\n"
 "Language: en_US\n"
 "Content-Type: text/plain; charset=UTF-8\n"
+"PO-Revision-Date: 2025-11-29 01:12-0700\n"
 "X-Native-Name: English\n"
 "X-English-Name: English\n"
 ```

 Key header fields:
 - **`Language`** - The language code (e.g., `en_US`, `fr_FR`, `de_DE`)
+- **`PO-Revision-Date`** - The date and time when the translation was last revised (optional, but recommended)
 - **`X-Native-Name`** - The name of the language in its native script (shown in UI)
 - **`X-English-Name`** - The name of the language in English